COPT-Public/LoRADS/README.md

 #### A Low Rank ADMM Splitting Approach for Semidefinite Programming

 LoRADS is an enhanced first-order method solver for low rank Semi-definite programming problems (SDPs).
 LoRADS is written in ANSI C and is maintained by Cardinal Operations COPT development team.
 More features are still under active development.
+For more details, please see [the paper](https://arxiv.org/abs/2403.09133).